Two classic cars sourced in Switzerland more than double their estimates at Bonhams Grand Palais auction

 Philip Kantor, Head of the Mainland European Motoring department, said: "We have long considered Switzerland a good source of important motor cars that are well and properly maintained and cared for.

 "The €974,000 achieved for Dr Gentinetta's two cars is a fantastic result to come out of what was a very successful sale, and shows the value of cars coming fresh to the market.
-These cars had not been sold before and, as such, were highly prized and would always have had the potential to realize extraordinary value.
+These cars had not been sold before and, as such, were highly prized and would always have had the potential to realise extraordinary value.

 "An auction remains the only way to determine the true value of these sorts of cars, and we are delighted to have achieved such a good result for Dr Gentinetta's family at one of ours."